Baronno/Medapp/README.md

 The purpose is to manage the patient information.
 It can edit,add and delete patient infromation.
 And it can edit the doctor's information as well.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
-We are going to use Mysql to edit the database.
+We are going to use Mysql to edit the database.11

 Components
 Patients